Park Lane Block 5A

 Residential

-Part of the ambitious urban regeneration project of Central Park with a masterplan that establishes a high yielding density offset with an expectation of quality public realm; Park Lane is the principle building that defines and forms the new village green; the precinct’s sense of place, identity and character; and, mediates the new high rise towers within the existing scale and character of Chippendale.
+Park Lane Block 5A is part of an ambitious urban regeneration project of Central Park with a masterplan that establishes a high yielding density offset with an expectation of quality public realm; Park Lane is the principle building that defines and forms the new village green; the precinct’s sense of place, identity and character; and, mediates the new high rise towers within the existing scale and character of Chippendale.

 Within its master plan envelope of 8 storey’s and 100m length; Park Lane is designed as a permeable building to create a fine grained network of quality neighbourhood space that link into the adjacent communities of Chippendale and beyond to Broadway, UTS and the transport hub of Central.